-One of the coolest-ever A Nightmare on Elm Street toys technically had nothing to do with A Nightmare on Elm Street:
+One of the coolest-ever Nightmare on Elm Street toys technically had nothing to do with it:

 In 1988, Tonka launched a small line of Wrecking Crew toys.
-These were various construction vehicles that could plow through break-apart playsets, affording kids the chance to do what they loved to do best: Smash shit.
+These were various construction vehicles that could plow through break-apart playsets.
+(Not a terribly misguided gimmick, given kids’ collective passion for smashing shit.)

-With its simple gimmick and nearly generic look, very few people remember the Wrecking Crew collection.
-That’s unfortunate, because hiding deep in the line was an awesome and unmistakable nod to none other than Freddy Krueger!
+Between the line’s simplistic theme and the toys’ nearly generic appearance, very few people remember Wrecking Crew.
+And that’s unfortunate, because hiding deep within the collection was an awesome and unmistakable nod to none other than Freddy Krueger!

 Shown above is the Abandoned School House Playset.
 It might not seem so remarkable now, but once I show you the finer details, you’re gonna flip.

 Notice the name on the building?
-Yep, this is the Elm Street High School, a not-so-subtle tip-of-the-hat to world’s wittiest serial killer. (“Springwood High” would’ve been more on the nose, but if you were going to drop a reference like this into a line of construction toys meant for six-year-olds, there was little sense in fact-checking.)
+Yep, this is the Elm Street High School, a not-so-subtle tip-of-the-hat to world’s wittiest serial killer. (“Springwood High” would’ve been more on-the-nose, but it’s not like the six-year-olds who got these toys would’ve gotten the reference, anyway.)

-Some of you may argue that it’s pure coincidence.
-Well, dig a little deeper.
+Some may argue that it’s pure coincidence.
+Well, let’s dig deeper.
 Note how the stickers portray this as a condemned and possibly haunted high school, which seems totally on-point for a guy like Freddy Krueger.

 Oh, and what’s that on the right-side window?
 If we’re being literal, they’re tally marks, but it isn’t a big leap to imagine that as a bloody memento left by Freddy’s claw.